bbauska/UofM-AdvStyling/readme.md

   alt="Mobile view, #2." />
 </p>

-Let's give an example.
-You might know that you want to have header, a section, inside that section you&apos;re going to have an article and maybe an aside, and you&apos;re also going to have a footer.
+<p>Let's give an example.
+You might know that you want to have header, a
+section, inside that section you&apos;re going to have an article and maybe an aside, and you&apos;re also going to have a footer.
 Because you&apos;re on a mobile view, things tend to go right from the top down to the bottom and very few things side to side.
-We just don&apos;t have the space.
+We just don&apos;t have the space.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60y. larger view (60) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->